ElijahLynn/sourcegraph-vim/README.md

 ### Verbose logging

-This setting gives verbose output from Sourcegraph for Vim to the Vim console, which can be helping when troubleshooting Sourcegraph for Vim.
+This setting gives verbose output from Sourcegraph for Vim to the Vim console, which can be helpful when troubleshooting Sourcegraph for Vim.
 Different levels of logging are available:

 No logging: `0`